CMSgov/design-system/rfcs/2022-1-10-design-tokens.md

 **An outline for how this process could be rolled out for our current system:**

-1. A subset of the total token library along with helpers will be created in Typescript and will live in the CMSWDS repository within the packages folder.
+1. A subset of the total token library along with helpers will be created in Typescript and will live in the CMSDS repository within the packages folder.
 The following tasks could be completed over the course of two development sprints.
 This subset will include:

    - The full set of colors used by each system represented in a typescript module.
    - Naming convention determined with collaboration with the design team.
    - Type definitions for colors and color format transform helper functions.
    - _Theme_ typescript modules defined for Core, Hc.goc and M.gov which define Sass variable outputs that map token values to the current color definitions
-   - A webpack/grunt build script which can be implemented in the current build process toolchain to compile these modules into Sass style variables to be imported into each package.
+   - Build scripts which can be implemented in the current build process toolchain to compile these modules into Sass style variables to be imported into each package.
    - A set of tests scripts to validate data integrity and compare the variable output to the current variable settings to ensure data parity.

-2. Once this concept has been validated and released, work on other token types can progress with: measure, spacing, font, animation and other values, utilizing this toolkit.
-One set of tokens can be ported at a time, broken up into single-sprint long tasks.

-3. A build tool will be developed to export tokens from the token library to Sketch variables which can be imported by designers to ensure they are working with the correct set of values.
+2. A build tool will be developed to export tokens from the token library to Sketch variables which can be imported by designers to ensure they are working with the correct set of values.
 If the choice to support other design tools ever occurs, a new export process would be architecturally easy to implement for almost any API.
 This could be done over the course of one development sprint.

+4. Once this concept has been validated and released, work on other token types can progress with: measure, spacing, font, animation and other values, utilizing this toolkit.
+One set of tokens can be ported at a time, broken up into single-sprint long tasks.

-4. A tool to generate documentation would be created from the token build task.
+5. A tool to generate documentation would be created from the token build task.
 This could be another option in our existing site docs, filed under "Design Tokens."
 Component level variables could be included on the doc pages for each component.
 This could be done over the course of two development sprints.

 ## Conclusion